Mohammed-Ryiad-Eiadeh/Binary_Cuckoo_Search_Based_on_Correlation_for_FS/README.md

 6) make sure you are connected to the internet
 7) wait while the IDEA download all the libraries that are included as dependencies in the pom XML file
 8) go to the main
-9) firstly run the file "MainForGeneratingData" to generte the data
+9) firstly type the path of your CSV file
-10) run the other classes for the experiments
+10) run the main class